RakhithJK/wazuh-wazuh-qa-wiki/QADOCS-tool-use-guide.md

 - `-il`: Index the data previously parsed and launch `search-ui`
 - `--docker-run`: Run a docker container that runs `qa-docs` with the same arguments that it receives.
 This allows you to run `qa-docs` as you would do in a local environment.
 - `--qa-branch`: Specifies the branch that allocates the tests input when `--docker-run` is passed.
+- `--format`: Select the generated files format.
+Set as JSON by default.

 ## Parameter restrictions